AI-Hypercomputer/gpu-recipes/inference/g4/single-host-serving/vllm/README.md

 -   `vllm/vllm-openai:latest`: This is the name of the official vLLM docker image.
 -   `--model Qwen/Qwen3-32B-FP8`: The model to be served from Hugging Face.
 -   `--kv-cache-dtype fp8`: Sets the data type for the key-value cache to FP8 to save GPU memory.
--   `--max-num-batched-tokens 4096`: This sets the maximum total tokens (Input + Output) the GPU processes in one go.
-It limits the GPU's immediate computational load.
+-   `--max-num-batched-tokens 4096`: The maximum number of tokens (mostly Input tokens from new requests + 1 token per active generating request) that can be processed in a single batch iteration.
 -   `--max-num-seqs 256`: This sets the maximum number of concurrent requests (sequences) the VLLM scheduler keeps actively running in the GPU's KV cache.
 -   `--max-model-len 2300`: This defines the maximum total context size (Input tokens + Output tokens + 100) allowed for any single request.
-It sets the model's context window limit.
 -   `--gpu-memory-utilization 0.95`: The fraction of GPU memory to be used by vLLM.
 -   `--tensor-parallel-size 1`: It specifies the number of gpu's to use.